PLHC/option-pricer-app/README.md

 # How to use it
 ## Interface
 ![Parts](images/parts_screenshots.png)
-The GUI is divided in three parts. **1** is used to enter model inputs and to navigate through the computed values.
+The GUI is divided in three parts:
+- **1** is used to enter model inputs and to navigate through the computed values.
 Any forbidden value triggers a message inviting the user to correct the given input.
-**2** displays the results of the model: prices of the put and call options and heatmaps displaying the price variations of the options if volatility and underlying price deviate in the ranges +/-10.
+- **2** displays the results of the model: prices of the put and call options and heatmaps displaying the price variations of the options if volatility and underlying price deviate in the ranges +/-10.
-**3** shows the inputs to the model corresponding to the displayed prices and heatmaps, guaranteeing certainty in the provided information.
+- **3** shows the inputs to the model corresponding to the displayed prices and heatmaps, guaranteeing certainty in the provided information.

 ## User controls